anirudh-IITISM/SAM-attendance-system/README.md

 The siamese network compares photo with all the photo using cosine similarity.
 If the similarity is above a certain threshold then the person is marked present and the date and time is also noted
 This data in turn will be saved as a csv file for future reference.
 All of this is integrated to a full stack webiste that can be accessed on the local host.
+## Website is built on HTML, CSS for frontend.
+Flask(python) for backend and Adobe illustrator for designing some parts.

 ## Machine Learning